 So let me first say that this goal is pretty difficult and because so, I would say that it is probably more suited for advanced pianists.
 If I were to give prerequisites for attempting this, I’d say that one should already be able to play all 24 Major and Harmonic Minor scales memorized at a relatively quick and stable speed.
 A great way to test this would be to see if you can become a Blue Belt on all 24 scales in “Scale Ninja - Pro.”
 If this isn’t something that you can attain yet, then a great next step would be to check out “Scale Ninja - Advanced'' and aim to become a Ninja on all 24 scales there first.
-Once that is done, I’d be willing to bet that you’ll be able to make the switch back to Scale Ninja Pro pretty seamlessly.
-Here's a picture that shows what the Scale Ninja leaderboard looks like:
+If that's also a little bit outside of your wheelhouse that's fine!
+We also offer a Beginner and Intermediate Scale Ninja.
+The most important thing to do is find your level and start the journey!
+Once you have become a "Ninja" in "Scale Ninja - Advanced", I’d be willing to bet that you’ll be able to make the switch back to Scale Ninja Pro seamlessly.

 If I were to summarize this method, it would consist of three main steps, which are:

 In Dr. Wright’s video, he explains that every rhythmic grouping should end with your hand(s) being relaxed.
 He also mentions that if a grouping is difficult, you should play it repeatedly until it is comfortable.
-For the past two weeks, I have been using an adaptation of these strategies, and I feel like I am really starting to make some good progress.
+For the past two weeks, I have been using an adaptation of these strategies and I feel like I am really starting to make some good progress.
 Let me explain how I have been using Dr. Wright’s rhythm tips:

 First, I open the scale in Piano Marvel and play each grouping, hands together multiple times, until it feels really good.
 I do this all the way up and down the scale.
 Once that is done, I move on to the next rhythm.
 This maybe takes six minutes or so on the first rhythm, but that time goes down a little bit for each of the remaining rhythms.
 I also make sure that if I am working on 4 note rhythms, for example, I go through all four rhythms before I try and see if my speed has increased.
 I want to note that while practicing this exercise, I was vaguely reminded of how Aaron’s “rolling” exercises work where you must correctly roll a group of 3 or 4 notes four times in a row.
 Focusing on each group being quick and clean allowed me to speed up the tricky spots in the scale that I wasn't aware of.